andygrunwald/perseus/README.md

 [Medusa](https://en.wikipedia.org/wiki/Medusa) was part of the greek mythology.
 I started looking in this direction and found *Perseus*.
 Checkout [Perseus with the Head of Medusa](https://en.wikipedia.org/wiki/Perseus_with_the_Head_of_Medusa) for more details..

-### The production story

-On Friday, the 6th of Jan.
-2017 I had [a motivating chat](https://twitter.com/andygrunwald/status/817449096562753536) with my colleague [Matthias](https://github.com/mre).
-I presented him my idea about *perseus*, mentioned multiple ideas what can be built in and asked him about a challenge I faced about the software/project architecture.
-At the end of this chat he said:

-> And when you are done, you put it in production [at trivago].
-After the server started, you have max.
-5h to get all bug fixes done.
-Then it needs to run and serve us and our packages.

-I just answered:

-> Deal!.

-And in the end: **We did it.** And it works out.
-Challenges keep us motivated!

 ## Credits